domRiddle/ASF/High-performance-setup.md

 ## Recommended optimization

 - Enable server GC by switching `System.GC.Server` property of `ArchiSteamFarm.runtimeconfig.json` from `false` to `true`.
 This will enable server GC which can be immediately seen as being active by memory increase compared to workstation GC.
-- If you can't afford that much memory increase, considering using `BackgroundGCPeriod` to use "the best of both worlds", although it's much better if you don't need to do that.
+- If you can't afford that much memory increase, consider using `BackgroundGCPeriod` to use "the best of both worlds", although it's much better if you don't need to do that.
 Server GC is smart enough to use less memory when your OS will truly need it.

 If you've enabled server GC and kept `BackgroundGCPeriod` disabled, then you have superior ASF performance that should be blazing fast even with hundreds or thousands of enabled bots.
 CPU should not be a bottleneck anymore, as ASF is able to use entire CPU power when needed.